A few months ago, I pulled out my goals from 2015, and smiled because frankly, I’ve come a long way baby.

 THE PROMISED LAND

 “See the Lord your God has given you the land.
 Go up and take possession of it” (Deuteronomy 1:21).
-That is what Moses said to the Israelites, and the verse that keeps ringing in my heart and mind as I think about my BHAGs.
+That is what Moses said to the Israelites, and the verse that keeps ringing in my mind as I think about my BHAGs.

 God has given you this opportunity.